 Unfortunately, many Veterans who have suffered service-related conditions also have difficulties maintaining employment.
 Service-related conditions can cause a multitude of work-related limitations.
 In order to compensate for the inability to maintain employment, the Veterans Administration offers disability compensation benefits through the Individual Unemployability claims process.

 Individual Unemployability (IU) allows a veteran to be paid at the 100% rate, even when their service-related conditions are not rated at this level.
-In order to qualify under this program you must have;
+In order to qualify for compensation you must have;

 - A 60% disability rating if you have only one service-related condition or;